nasa/ziggy/doc/user-manual/parameter-overrides.md

 Imagine that you have lots of parameter sets, with lots and lots of parameters, and for some reason you have a situation in which you want to change a handful of parameters while leaving all the others unchanged.
 How do you do that?

+One way would be to [use the console to manually change the parameters](change-param-values.md).
+This is a bit cumbersome.
+It's especially cumbersome if you're changing the parameters to values that are specified by some other person or entity.
+In that case, they're writing down the changes they want on a Post-It or something, and you're going through implementing their changes (or worse, they just verbally tell you what they want and hope you remember everything they said).

-The obvious way is to export the parameter library using the `Export` button, edit the resulting file to incorporate your changes, and then import the library using the `Import` button.
-This works, but it's potentially a bit of a hassle.
-Worse yet, it results in a potentially very large XML file in which most of the parameters are unchanged from the database, while a few are changed.
-A user looking over the file months later would have no idea what was changed.
-Thus, it makes the process of configuration management more difficult.
+Another way is to export the parameter library using the `Export` button, edit the resulting file to incorporate the changes, and then import the library using the `Import` button.
+This is a better option, especially if you're incorporating changes that come from somebody else (in that case you can tell that other person to edit the file), but it's potentially a bit of a hassle.
+It also introduces some potential for screwups because whoever edits the file has to find the exact parameters, in the exact parameter sets, that need to be modified.
+If there are a lot of parameters, and not too many need to be changed, this proves to be onerous and error-prone.

 Fortunately, there's a tool that lets you get around this problem: you can write a parameter library XML file that specifies only the parameters you want to change.
 When it imports, the specified parameters will change and the rest remain the same.